matthewmueller/tree/README.md

 If `entries` is passed, (must be an `Array`) then any files that cannot reach _those_ files will be removed from the graph. (essentially overrides the internal list of entries)

+### Tree#toString([space])

+Serializes the tree into a JSON string, which can be written to disk (and then read back) to help reduce the amount of duplicate work between different runs of mako.

+The `space` parameter is there if you want to "pretty-print" the JSON output.

+### Tree.fromString(input)

+Unserializes a JSON string into a `Tree` instance.

 ### File(location, tree, [entry]) *(constructor)*

 Each instance represents a file in the overall build.
 The `location` is an absolute path, `tree`